 Domestic violence charges can greatly impact your freedom, your family, your career and your reputation.
 In fact, even if the charges are based on false accusations, you can still be arrested.
 What may be even more distressing is the fact that, even if the accuser later wants to drop the charges, a prosecutor can still move forward with a criminal case, forcing a person to defend himself in order to clear his name.

 At The Datz Law Firm, our Broomfield domestic violence defense lawyers know how troubling these charges can be and how important it is to have a strong defense against them.
-That’s why we are dedicated to providing the accused with superior defense representation so that they have the best chances of resolving their cases as favorably as possible.
+That’s why we are dedicated to providing the accused with superior defense representation so that they have the best chance of resolving their cases as favorably as possible.

 Domestic Violence Cases in Colorado: Important Facts to Know